functionland/docs/docs/api/graph.md

 ```

 ## Subscription
 Fula client's Graph API provides subscription for queries.
-You can subscribe to a query's result and get the new result on each change.
-To do so you can use `graphqlSubscription` method.
+You can subscribe to a query's result and get the new result on each change using the `graphqlSubscription` method.

 `async function* graphqlSubscribe(query: string, variableValues?: never, operationName?: string)`

-The interface is almost identical to `graphql` method except that `graphqlSubscribe` returns an `AsyncIterable`
+The interface is almost identical to the `graphql` method, except that `graphqlSubscribe` returns an `AsyncIterable`.

 Arguments are:
-- `query`: The graphql query string, see below for more information
+- `query`: The graphql query string.
-- `variableValues?`: A JSON object specifying values for variable you used in the query string.
+- `variableValues?`: A JSON object specifying values for the variable you used in the query string.
 You can specify
   variables in the query string using `$` and then provide values for them in `variableValues` when you want to execute
   the query or mutation.
-You can find an example on this page.
-- `operationName?`: An optional name for your operation. _This argument is unused right now_
+- `operationName?`: An optional name for your operation. _This argument is currently unused._

 The method returns an [`AsyncIterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) that generates a new result based on query filters every time the collection is changed.